-The city transit system ends two miles short of the airport, so the best way to get from SAF to the hostel is to take a taxi.
+The city transit system ends two miles short of the airport, so the best way to get from SAF to the hostel is to bum a ride with a fellow passenger or call an UBER/Lyft driver.
 Click here for Santa Fe taxi information.
 Tell the driver that you wish to go to the hostel at 1412 Cerrillos Road, between St. Michael’s and St. Francis.

 Albuquerque Sunport (ABQ)